Lana20199/StarNotaryDapp/README.md

 ## StarNotary Dapp

-This project is about building a Star Notary Dapp that allows users to claim ownership a unique star by a name and an Id
+This project is about building a Star Notary Dapp that allows users to claim an ownership of a unique star by providing its name and Id

 ## Tools used in the Project